-Recent media coverage about inhumane conditions at WA’s Banksia Hill Juvenile Detention Centre – and Tasmania’s Ashley Youth Detention Centre just a few months ago – has again put our nation’s approach to youth justice under a spotlight.
+It has been years since the inhumane conditions at WA’s Banksia Hill Juvenile Detention Centre and Tasmania’s Ashley Youth Detention Centre – and prior to these instances, the Don Dale exposé – put our nation’s approach to youth justice under a spotlight.

 Australia is also one of the only developed countries in the world to arrest, charge, prosecute and detain children as young as 10.